-Deputy Chief - Operations, Justin Bates, leads the 72 people that work within the Operations Division.
-This includes the 3 shifts, the Training & Safety Division, and the Technology and Logistics Division.
+Deputy Chief Justin Bates, leads the 72 people that work within the Operations Division.
+This includes the A, B, and C Shifts, the Training & Safety Division, and the Technology & Logistics Division.

 Brian is a graduate of North Eugene High School and Chemeketa Community College with an Associate of Science degree in Fire Protection Suppression Technology.
 He is a graduate of the Fire Service Administrators Institute from Eastern Oregon State College as well as a graduate of the International Association of Chiefs of Police Leadership in Public Safety Organizations program.
 He holds NFPA Instructor II and NFPA Fire Officer III certificates.
 He is an EMT – Intermediate.